drew-gnaw/Notes/MATH215/LinearEq.md

 Then we have $ye^x = \int^{x}{e^uu\text{d}u}+C$.

 Solving, we get $y(x)=x-1+Ce^{-x}$.
 We can use the initial value given to solve for $C$, and we find that it is $e$.

+## Slope fields

+You know what these are lol

+just draw out the slopes at a bunch of points $(y, f(y))$, and you can sketch solutions through the field by following it

+## Critical points

+**Definition.** Given a autonomonus ODE $y'=f(y)$, the critical points of the ODE are the solutions to $f(y)=0$.
+This is because in this case, $y'=0$, and $y$ never changes.
+In a slope field, it looks like a horizontal line.

+A **phase line** is used to analyze the function $f(y)$.
+It contains all the critical points and shows where the function is positive or negative as we change $y$.
+If $f(y) >0$, then $y'>0$, and the function increases, so we put a right chevron on the line at that point.
+A similar process is done for left chevrons.

+Any given **critical point** can be unstable or stable.
+An unstable point has the property that the arrows go "away" from it.
+Thus, it is only stable if we start on it. anywhere else will move away from the point.

+If the point is stable, then both arrows point to it.
+Then it will converge to this point.
+Finally, some points can be semi-stable, only converging form one side.